2001 Atlantic hurricane season: Storm names

-The following names were used for named storms that formed in the north Atlantic in 2001.
-The names not retired from this list were used again in the 2007 season.
-This is the same list used for the 1995 season except for Lorenzo, Michelle, Olga, and Rebekah, which replaced Luis, Marilyn, Opal, and Roxanne.
-Storms were named Lorenzo, Michelle, and Olga for the first (and only, in the case of Michelle) time in 2001.
+The following list of names was used for named storms that formed in the north Atlantic in 2001.
+This is the same list used for the 1995 season, except for Lorenzo, Michelle, Olga, and Rebekah, which replaced Luis, Marilyn, Opal, and Roxanne, respectively.
+Each new name, except for Rebekah, was used for the first (and only in the case of Michelle) time in 2001.

 Retirement

-The World Meteorological Organization retired three names in the spring of 2002: Allison, Iris & Michelle.
-They were replaced in the 2007 season by Andrea, Ingrid, and Melissa.
+The World Meteorological Organization retired the names Allison, Iris, and Michelle from the Atlantic hurricane name lists after the 2001 season on account of their destructiveness.
+They were replaced with Andrea, Ingrid, and Melissa, respectively, for the 2007 season.
 Allison became the first Atlantic tropical storm to have its name retired.

 Season effects

 This is a table of all of the storms that formed in the 2001 Atlantic hurricane season.
-It includes their duration, names, intensities, areas affected, damages, and death totals.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2001 USD.